What’s your knee-jerk reaction when you hear that I’m a “Life Coach”?

 Do you have any perceptions of what I do specifically?

-Do you have any skeptical thoughts about me and my profession?
+What skeptical thoughts do you have about me and my profession?

-Do you hold any judgments or stereotypes about Life Coaches in general?
+Can you think of any judgments or stereotypes about Life Coaches in general?

 Or do you think there should be more life coaches in the world?